Home » Practice Areas » Custody & Visitation/Parenting Plans

 Litigation and Child Custody: When Litigation Becomes Necessary

-Our Westport child custody attorneys encourage parents to collaborate on issues of child custody.
+A child visitation lawyer in Westport, we encourage parents to collaborate on issues of child custody.
 However, in some situations, litigation may be necessary.
 Our Westport child custody lawyers will vigorously pursue the custody and parenting schedule that works for our client and their children.
 When a successful agreement is reached, children can emerge from the process with two parents still in their lives, and the difficult feelings associated with divorce should then be mitigated.

 During the pendency of the divorce or at any time after it has occurred, either parent may wish to relocate with the minor children.
 These cases can be highly charged and emotional.
 Our Westport child custody lawyers have tenaciously and successfully represented individuals on both sides of this issue.